 Martian diet

-According to the research, the system capable of feeding up to one million inhabitants on the red planet it could be fully operational within a century, and last virtually indefinitely.
+According to the research, the system capable of feeding up to one million inhabitants on the red planet it could be fully operational within a century, and last virtually forever.

 Or at least as long as the Martian colonists will appreciate a diet based essentially on insects, plants and food derived from cells grown in petri dishes.